YuanmingShi/ucd-csci2312-pa1/README.md

 *  Description of the program
 *******************************************************

-This program reads first input seed from user and the calculate using the formula that were given from book (multiplier * seed + increment) % modulus, and then using the answer from the first step to plug in the seed for next step and so on until the pattern generated will not repeat until 729 different numbers have been produced.
+This assignment is to implementation of the class and store the point in 3D.
+This class also contains the function of distance, semi and then calculate the area.

 *******************************************************